Yellow-legged Gull Larus michahellis Naumann, 1840

 Shape & Size

-A medium sized gull with long wing projection, long legs and heavy, blunt-ended bill.
+A medium to large sized gull with long wing projection, long legs and heavy, blunt-ended bill.

 Colour Pattern

-These very numerous gulls have a medium light grey back and the adults have yellow legs and a red orbital ring.
+These very abundant seagulls have a medium light grey back and the adults have yellow legs and a red orbital ring.
 The bill is also yellow with a small red mark at the end.
 Juveniles have streaked grey-brown bodies with dark bills and pinkish legs.

 Behavior